Alpha Brain Review: Does It Really Work?

-According to the website, all you have to do it take two capsules per day, preferably with a light meal, and the gluten and caffeine-free formula will start working the very first time.
+According to the website, you take two capsules per day, preferably with a light meal, and the gluten and caffeine-free formula will start working the very first time.

-Although there are dozens of different ingredients and thousands of potential combinations found in these types of products, we explain in The Truth About Memory Supplements that all nootropics “claim to help improve your brain’s function and/or to prevent age-related memory loss through a combination of ingredients.”
+Although there are dozens of different ingredients found in nootropics, they all claim to help improve your brain’s function and to prevent age-related memory loss.